California Alcohol and Drug Treatment Centers

 During the COVID-19 (aka coronavirus) pandemic AAC is here to answer questions you have about addiction and treatment plans.
 Our California facility, Laguna Treatment Hospital is open and accepting patients.
 At Laguna Treatment Hospital, our medical team provides all levels of care from medical detox to outpatient treatment.

-Can I Detox There?
+Can I Detox In California?

 California has more than 400 detox facilities.
 These include outpatient, residential, and hospital inpatient environments.2